Preliminary decisions. Please note that only decisions published in Prisma is a guarantee of granted funding.

 Your application must include a clear description of the project under the following sections:

 Abstract (max.
-2,500 characters, including spaces, each in Swedish and English)
+2,500 characters each in Swedish and English, including spaces)

-A brief and clear description of the project’s content and objectives.
+A brief and clear description of the project and its objectives.
 The abstract must include an explanation of and information about the communication channels, selection of target groups, and the research to be communicated.
 Also include the result you expect the project to produce.

-Project description – Relevance and quality of research in the project (max.
-3,500 characters including spaces)
+Project description – Research quality (max.
+3,500 characters, including spaces)

-Identify and justify your choice of target groups and communication channels.
+Describe and justify your choice of target groups and communication channels.
 Why is it important for the target groups to be made aware of the information you want to convey, and how can your chosen communication channels reach out to the target groups in the best possible way?
+Consider gender, gender equality and diversity in the implementation of the project and when identifying target groups.

 Innovative solutions will be given funding preference, such as new communication formats or new ideas about how to use old communication channels that can reach out to your target groups.